 Despite his protestations Hughes was found guilty and sentenced to ‘suffer death by being shot’.
 At the end of the trial, he was remanded in custody until sentencing was confirmed by the Commander-in-Chief of the British Expeditionary Force, Field Marshal Sir Douglas Haig, on 22 August 1916.
 Two days later, and 12 days after his court martial, Hughes was told his fate.

 The execution was carried out the next morning in an orchard in the village of Hallencourt.
 Hughes was led from his cell and placed against a tree.
 He was offered a blindfold but refused, reportedly saying: ‘Don’t put the bandage over my eyes – I want to see them shoot.’
 At 5.50 a.m. the firing squad, made up of men from the New Zealand Pioneer Battalion, opened fire.
-Hughes was buried in the Hallencourt Communal Cemetery, next to where the execution took place.
+Hughes was buried in the adjacent Hallencourt Communal Cemetery.

 Frank Hughes was one of 28 members of the NZEF sentenced to death during the war.
-Of these, only five were sent before the firing squad: Hughes, Private John Sweeney, Private John Braithwaite, Private John King, and Private Victor Spencer.
-All but one (Braithwaite) were tried and executed by New Zealand military authorities for desertion.
+Five of these men, all privates, faced a firing squad: John Braithwaite, Hughes, John King, Victor Spencer and John Sweeney.
+All but one (Braithwaite) were executed for desertion.

 In September 2000 all five men received posthumous pardons when the New Zealand Parliament passed the Pardon for Soldiers of the Great War Act.